Kia Soul EV Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average auto insurance rates for a Kia Soul EV are $1,218 annually with full coverage.
-Comprehensive insurance costs an estimated $232 each year, collision costs $368, and liability insurance is $460.
-Liability-only coverage costs around $510 a year, with high-risk coverage costing $2,632 or more.
-16-year-old drivers receive the highest rates at $4,716 a year or more.
+U.S. average insurance rates for a Kia Soul EV are $1,218 a year for full coverage insurance.
+Comprehensive insurance costs on average $232, collision insurance costs $368, and liability insurance costs $460.
+A policy with just liability insurance costs as little as $510 a year, and coverage for high-risk drivers costs $2,632 or more.
+Teen drivers pay the highest rates at up to $4,716 a year.

 Average premium for full coverage: $1,218

-For a driver around age 40, prices range go from as cheap as $510 for basic liability insurance to a high rate of $2,632 for a driver that may need high-risk insurance.
+For a driver around age 40, Kia Soul EV insurance prices range from the low end price of $510 for just the minimum liability insurance to a much higher rate of $2,632 for high-risk insurance.

 Use the form below to get customized rates for your location.